Managing Gyro Noise with the Dynamic Harmonic Notch Filters¶

 The software notch filters used are very “spikey” being relatively narrow but good at attenuation at their center.
 On larger copters the noise profile of the motors is quite dirty covering a broader range of frequencies than can be covered by a single notch filter.
 In order to address this situation it is possible to configure the harmonic notches as double or triple notches that gives a wider spread of significant attenuation.
 To utilize this feature set INS_HNTCH_OPTS to “1” for double notches, to “16” for triple notches.

-Note also that with a double notch, the maximum attenuation is either side of the center frequency so on smaller aircraft with a very pronounced peak their use is usually counter productive.
+double notch option is no longer recommended since the triple notch option has been added.
+With a double notch, the maximum attenuation is either side of the center frequency, so on smaller aircraft with a very pronounced peak their use is usually counter productive.